Why the Who Reluctantly Recorded ‘Pinball Wizard’

 Cohn proved to be an effective sounding board.
 Even though "Pinball Wizard" was tacked on, the song turned out to be important to the story.
 Tommy’s skill at pinball, despite being a “deaf, dumb and blind boy,” provided a way for him to become famous.

-Perhaps more importantly for the band, whose penchant for smashing instruments and flashy clothes had, by 1969, put them in considerable debt, "Pinball Wizard" gave them a song that could stand outside of the story for radio airplay.
+Perhaps more importantly for a band whose penchant for smashing instruments and flashy clothes had put them in considerable debt by 1969, "Pinball Wizard" gave them a song that could stand outside of the story for radio airplay.
 Released a month later, it reached No. 19 on the Billboard Hot 100, the Who’s second-highest charting single in the U.S. to date, paving the way for the runaway success of Tommy.

-Later, "Pinball Wizard" gained infamy at Woodstock when, after the performance of the song, famed radical Abbie Hoffman, ran onstage and shouted, “I think this is a pile of s— while John Sinclair rots in prison!” a reference to the 10-year sentence given to his friend for possession of two joints.
-Townshend yelled back, ‘F— off my f—ing stage’” and whacked him with his guitar.
+Later, "Pinball Wizard" gained infamy at Woodstock when, after the performance of the song, famed radical Abbie Hoffman, ran onstage and shouted: “I think this is a pile of shit while John Sinclair rots in prison!”
+He was referencing to the 10-year sentence given to his friend for possession of two joints.
+Townshend yelled back, ‘Fuck off my fucking stage’” and whacked him with his guitar.
 Sinclair was released in 1971.